olasunkanmi04/Arcade-Game/README.md

 To play the game, you navigate the player using the keyboard left, right, up or down arrow key.

 * There is a score reader which increments by 5 whenever the player crosses successfully to the river.
-* The highest level of the game is level 20 and on getting there you get a congratulator message.
+* The highest level of the game is level 20 and on getting there you get a congratulatory message.
 * When a player collides with a bug the level and score drops

 ## Authors